-Irish Traditional Music Tune Index
+The Irish Traditional Music Tune Index

-Tune ID# 460 (Larry O'Gaff)
+Tune ID#460 (Larry O'Gaff)

-RhythmBars8-bar phrase structureMode
+Rhythm ?Bars8-bar phrase structureMode ?

 Double jig32AABBD Major

-Titles given to this tune in the sources listed below (plus notes of mine about this tune):
+Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Larry O'Gaff / Larry O Gaff / Daniel O'Connell / Dónall Ó Conaill / The Duke's Delight / Bundle and Go / Bantry Bay / Here's to the Creature / The Duke's Delight / Bundle and Go / Bantry Bay / Here's to the Creature / Making Babies by Steam (mislabeled in book Ba as New Century) (also in G or A) (the difference in the second parts between this tune and Larry O'Gaff #1097 is not big, but consistent)
+Larry O'Gaff / Larry O Gaff / Daniel O'Connell / Dónall Ó Conaill / Daniel O'Connell's / The Duke's Delight / Bundle and Go / Bantry Bay / Here's to the Creature / The Duke's Delight / Bundle and Go / Bantry Bay / Here's to the Creature / Making Babies by Steam (mislabeled in book Ba as New Century) (also in G or A) (the difference in the second parts between this tune and Larry O'Gaff #1097 is not big, but consistent)

-cd Discography
+Discography cd

 Here are all recordings of this tune considering only the indexed recordings.
-I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc. They are listed in order of when they were recorded.
+I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.

 Year